midonet/midonet/docs/neutron_translation.md

 (which is also equal to the MidoNet port object ID which was created during the VIP port's translation).

+Create a ServiceContainer and associated ServiceContainerGroup that will be used in the haproxy instance created for managing the health checks of the pools on this load balancer.
+Create a Port on the MidoNet Router created that will be used by the associated service container.

 The new MidoNet router will have the following fields set:

  * Derivation function on LB object's id => id